-Brain hypoxia, also called cerebral hypoxia, is decreased oxygen in the brain.
-You are at risk for this condition if you are drowning, choking, suffocating, or in cardiac arrest.
-Brain injury and carbon monoxide poisoning are other possible causes of brain hypoxia.
+Brain hypoxia is when the brain isn’t getting enough oxygen.
+This can occur when someone is drowning, choking, suffocating, or in cardiac arrest.
+Brain injury, stroke, and carbon monoxide poisoning are other possible causes of brain hypoxia.
 The condition can be serious because brain cells need an uninterrupted flow of oxygen to function properly.

-A variety of medical conditions and events that interrupt or stop the flow of oxygen to your brain can cause hypoxia.
-Stroke, cardiac arrest, and irregular heartbeats can prevent both oxygen and nutrients from traveling to the brain.
+There are many medical conditions and events that interrupt the flow of oxygen to your brain.
+Stroke, cardiac arrest, and an irregular heartbeat can prevent oxygen and nutrients from traveling to the brain.

 Other possible causes of oxygen depletion include: